HurriCast: Synthetic Tropical Cyclone Track Generation for Hurricane Forecasting: Methods

-Several general qualitative observations can be derived from Figure~\ref{autoencoder-perfomance}: (1) The spatial trends along the Atlantic basin are consistent.
-This suggests that \tech can accurately model the spatial trends of hurricane wind hazards.
+Several general qualitative results can be observed: (1) The spatial trends along the Atlantic basin are consistent.
+This suggests that HurriCast can accurately model the spatial trends of hurricane wind hazards.
 (2) Differences exist between the wind hazards estimated from historical tracks and those from synthetic tracks.
-The intensity (or the specific location) of high wind speeds along the coastline, as derived from historical tracks, is greater (or more pronounced) compared to that from the simulated tracks (visible in the centroid area of Figure~\ref{fig:historicaltrackplot} and Figure \ref{fig:generatedtrackplot}).
 This suggests that the synthetic tracks exhibit less variability than the historical tracks from the past decade in the Atlantic basin.
 Given that the synthetic track model utilizes an extensive historical dataset, it naturally produces more conservative results.
-(3) The severity of hurricane impacts, measured in terms of potential damage, exhibits a similar pattern in both historical (Figure~\ref{fig:historicalheatplot}) and synthetic data (Figure~\ref{fig:sampledtrackplot}).
-For instance, significant events (represented as dark points) are observed around 80$^\circ$ West longitude and 30$^\circ$ North latitude in both datasets.
+(3) The severity of hurricane impacts, measured in terms of potential damage, exhibits a similar pattern in both historical (Figure~\ref{cat-comparison}a, b and c) and synthetic data (Figure~\ref{cat-comparison} d, e, and f).